Race walking: Beginning

 Race walking developed as one of the original track and field events of the first meeting of the English Amateur Athletics Association in 1880.
 The first race walking codes came from an attempt to regulate rules for popular 19th-century long-distance competitive walking events, called pedestrianism.
 Pedestrianism had developed, like footraces and horse racing, as a popular working class British and American pastime, and a venue for wagering.
 Walkers organised the first English amateur walking championship in 1866, which was won by John Chambers, and judged by the "fair heel and toe" rule.
 This rather vague code was the basis for the rules codified at the first Championships Meeting in 1880 of the Amateur Athletics Association in England, the birth of modern athletics.
 With football (soccer), cricket, and other sports codified in the 19th century, the transition from professional pedestrianism to amateur race walking was, while relatively late, part of a process of regularisation occurring in most modern sports at this time.

 The Walk was included at the 1876 to 1879 National Association of Amateur Athletes of America Championships.

 Olympics

-Race walking is an Olympic athletics (track and field) event with distances of 20 kilometres for both men and women and 50 kilometres for men only.
+The current race walking contests at the Summer Olympics are the 20 kilometres race walk (men and women) and the marathon race walk mixed relay, the latter of which debuted at the 2024 Summer Olympics.
+The 50 kilometres race walk (men only) was discontinued after the 2020 Summer Olympics.

 Race walking first appeared in the modern Olympics in 1904 in the form of a half-mile (804.672m) walk in the all-round competition, the precursor to the 10-event decathlon.
 In 1908, stand-alone 1,500m and 3,000m race walks were added, and, excluding 1924, there has been at least one race walk (for men) in every Olympics since.

 Women's race walking became an Olympic event in 1992, following years of active lobbying by female internationals.

 A World Cup in race walking is held biennially, and race walk events appear in the World Athletics Championships, the Commonwealth Games and the Pan American Games, among others.